Gaelic Ireland: The Unfolded Exciting History throughout the Centuries

 The concern of the mythology with the Samhain festival goes back to its connection with one of its prominent warriors.
 Finn MacCool is one of the prevalent warriors that the Celtic mythology embraces too many tales about.
 He was the one responsible for escorting people to believe in the open doors of the Otherworld.
 There were many tales regarding that matter as well.

 According to Celtic mythology, there was a startling creature called Aillen.
 That creature appeared every year during the time of Samhain.
-It’d head to the place where people assemble to celebrate and look for ways to ruin it.
-Aillen breathed fire and had a special kind of music that lulled people into a sleeping mode.
-It hypnotized people, so it could destroy as much as it pleased.
-However, Finn MacCool never fell a victim to the music of Aillen.
-He was the only one who could manage to stay sober and take Aillen down.
+It’d head to where people assemble to celebrate and look for ways to ruin it.
+Aillen breathed fire and had a unique music that lulled people into sleeping mode.
+It hypnotized people so it could destroy as much as it pleased.
+However, Finn MacCool never fell victim to Aillen’s music.
+He was the only one who could stay sober and take Aillen down.

-There was another tale when Finn MacCool was involved in fighting the creatures that appear in Samhain.
-The tale is known as Colloquy of the Elders; it revolves around several female werewolves who long for destruction.
+There is another tale in which Finn MacCool fights the creatures that appear in Samhain.
+The story is Colloquy of the Elders; it revolves around several female werewolves who long for destruction.

-The werewolves got out of a cave known as Cruachan cave with the aim of killing the cattle.
+The werewolves got out of a Cruachan cave to kill the cattle.
 The Fianna were on the lookout for those werewolves to defeat them and save the cattle.
-A harpist would play a piece of music that transformed the female werewolves into human beings.
+A harpist would play music that transformed the female werewolves into human beings.
 He got things easier for the Fianna warriors.

 Extremely Valuable Offerings to the Dark Souls

-Samhain was actually a very weird festival.
-Festivals are supposed to be happy and joyful.
-In fact, Samhain was all about the darkness that the world carries within its core.
-The mythology claims that in ancient times an atrocious power was given free rein.
-The people in Gaelic Ireland had to make great sacrifices in order to put that power to rest.
-Thus, they used to offer food, drinks, and their own children to the evil spirits.
-Pleasing those dark spirits meant they would leave the world live in peace.
+Samhain was a bizarre festival.
+Festivals are supposed to be happy.
+Samhain was all about the darkness that the world carries within its core.
+The mythology claims that an atrocious power was given free rein in ancient times.
+The people in Gaelic Ireland had to make great sacrifices to put that power to rest.
+Thus, they offered food, drinks, and their children to the evil spirits.
+Pleasing those dark spirits meant they would leave the world to live in peace.

 Another practice that the ancient Celts used to perform was Divination.
 This term defines the role of reading the future.
 It was one of the most predominant practices in Gaelic Ireland.
-Definitely, the Celts of modern times have grown out of such notions.
+The Celts of modern times have grown out of such notions.
 Yet, they still carry out some remnants of the traditions that aid us in interpreting their past.
-What they do nowadays is going to church at midnight, standing on a porch waiting to learn about their future.
+What they do nowadays is go to church at midnight and stand on a porch waiting to learn about their future.

 The difference between the past and the present may lie in the religious influence.
 Samhain has been around since pagan times.
-As a consequence, people used to practice divination for as long as ever.
-When the traditions became Christianized, some of the pagan practices managed to stick around.
+Consequently, people used to practice divination for as long as ever.
+When the traditions became Christianized, some pagan practices managed to stick around.
 However, they now take place in churches with a more religious form.

 If you enjoyed this blog, check out some other blogs relating to Irish history, Myths, and legends: Interesting Facts about the Irish Legend of the Children of Lir| Dive into the Finest Legends and Tales of the Irish Mythology| Leprechauns: The Famous Tiny- Bodied Fairies of Ireland|